 In Wales we have seen a fundamental change in the way that patient’s concerns about the health service are handled.
 The NHS Redress Measure came into force on the 1 April 2011 and is known as “Putting Things Right”.
 The new arrangements introduce one system which will deal with both a complaint and a legal claim in cases where compensation is less than £25,000.00.

-At Hugh James we have a dedicated Health Law and Redress team headed by Mari Rosser who is a Partner at Hugh James and is a key member of the consultation team for the Welsh Government in relation to the implementation of NHS Redress – Putting Things Right.
+At Hugh James we have a dedicated Health Law and Redress team headed by Mari Rosser, who is a partner at Hugh James and head of the medical negligence department, and is a key member of the consultation team for the Welsh Government in relation to the implementation of NHS Redress – Putting Things Right.